Cantallops/Phantom/README.md

 ### Dev Setup

-You need a computer running MacOS and XCode 9 or above with iOS 11 simulators
+You need a computer running MacOS and XCode 9 or above with iOS 10 Simulator

 - Clone the repo
 - Run `$ carthage bootstrap` to install dependecies.
 [See Carthage docs](https://github.com/Carthage/Carthage)